dqops/dqo/docs/reference/rules/Percentile.md

       fields:
       - field_name: anomaly_percent
         display_name: anomaly_percent
-        help_text: "Probability that the current sensor readout will achieve values within\
+        help_text: "The probability (in percent) that the current sensor readout (measure)\
-          \ the mean according to the distribution of the previous values gathered within\
-          \ the time window.
-In other words, the inter-quantile range around the mean\
-          \ of the estimated normal distribution.
-Set the time window at the threshold\
-          \ level for all severity levels (warning, error, fatal) at once.
-The default\
+          \ is an anomaly, because the value is outside the regular range of previous\
-          \ is a 30 time periods (days, etc.) time window, but at least 10 readouts must\
+          \ readouts.
+The default time window of 30 periods (days, etc.) is required,\
-          \ exist to run the calculation."
+          \ but at least 10 readouts must exist to run the calculation."
         data_type: double
         required: true
-        default_value: 0.1
+        default_value: 0.5
     ```